DRSY/EasyKV/README.md

 + tova: Token Omission Via Attention, which uses attention weights of the last token only.
 + h2o_head_std_avg(for encoding mode only): newly proposed eviction policy with better evivtion candidate selection and importance estimation.
 + h2o_head_decay_avg_std(for decoding mode only): newly proposed eviction policy with better evivtion candidate selection and importance estimation.

+## TODOs
+- [ ] Integrate with context window extension methods like DynamicNTK, Self-Extend.

 ## Acknowledgement